When Stability meets Sufficiency: Informative Explanations that do not Overwhelm: Discussion

 \section{Discussion}

-Our method, PSEM, is more principled than individually learning pertinent positives at different sparsity levels or removing least important features as in input reduction because the smoothness of the path removes those sufficient solutions that are likely random artifacts of the classifier.
+PSEM is more principled than individually learning pertinent positives at different sparsity levels or removing least important features as in input reduction because the stability of the path removes those sufficient solutions that are likely random artifacts of the classifier.
+Crucially, such stability, along with the comprehensibility it creates, is required to build trust in the explanation and to make sufficiency-based explanations more widely used.
 Consider the final row in Figure \ref{fig:celeba}, where the difference between PSEM-4 and CEM-PP is that one likely uses the forehead to classify age while the other likely uses the cheek.
 Clearly, the forehead is more useful for this task.
-The cheek was already removed by PSEM-3 along the path because a sufficient set of features did not not require the cheek, but there is no guarantee that removal of the forehead instead of the cheek would have been sufficient, i.e., the CEM-PP result with the cheek is possibly an artifact that the classifier found, similarly to how the classifier must predict something on a blank image.
+The cheek was removed by PSEM-3 along the path because a sufficient set of features did not not require the cheek, but there is no guarantee that removal of the forehead instead would have been sufficient, i.e., the CEM-PP result with the cheek is possibly a classifier artifact, similar to how the classifier must predict something on a blank image.

 \eat{ As mentioned before, for many data sets, the constraints $\bdelta_i \in \cX \cap \bdelta_{i-1}$ could be written as $\bdelta_i \leq \bdelta_{i-1}$.
 If $\bdelta_i$ is an $n$-vector, this would amount to $n$ separable sets of $N$ isotonic constraints.
 In this case, rather than solve a sequence of problems, one could also consider solving for the sequence simultaneously,